carpentries-lab/metagenomics-analysis/_episodes/03-assessing-read-quality.md

 ~~~
 {: .bash}

 The data comes in a compressed format, which is why there is a `.gz` at the end of the file names.
 This makes it faster to transfer, and allows it to take up less space on our computer.
-Let's unzip one of the files so that we can look at the fastq format.
+Let's unzip one of the files so that we can look at the FASTQ format.

 ~~~
 $ gunzip JP4D_R1.fastq.gz
 ~~~
 {: .bash}

-# Quality Control
+# Quality control

-We will now assess the quality of the sequence reads contained in our fastq files.
+We will now assess the quality of the sequence reads contained in our FASTQ files.

  <a href="{{ page.root }}/fig/md-03-qualitycontrol.png">